-National Teach Children to Save Day is observed each year on April 22 as a part of Financial Literacy Month.
+National Teach Children to Save Day is observed each year on April 27 as a part of Financial Literacy Month.
 The day focuses on the importance of financial education and teaches children financial literacy, starting with the basics about the importance of saving money.
 When children are taught to save, they learn early in life that financial responsibility is essential to one’s well-being.
 Children are taught saving terminologies such as earning, banking, compound interest, credit and debt, credit cards, and loans.
-They are taught how to create a budget that may include saving for college, planning for large purchases, prioritizing purchases, and differentiating needs from wants.
+They are taught how to create a budget that may include saving for college or thinking about how student loans work, planning for large purchases, prioritizing purchases, and differentiating needs from wants.

 History of National Teach Children To Save Day